-Treasury says some state tax cuts OK under Biden relief act
+Treasury says state tax cuts OK if separated from virus aid

 “It absolutely should be up to the states to decide what their tax rates are and how much their citizens have to pay in taxes,” Finch said.

-But Democratic Gov. Laura Kelly, who vetoed two GOP tax-cutting bills in 2019, welcomed the restrictions on using federal pandemic aid to offset state tax cuts.
-She said Kansas is still “digging out” from several years of budget shortfalls that followed a tax-cutting experiment in 2012-13 under former GOP Gov. Sam Brownback.
+But Democratic Gov. Laura Kelly, who vetoed two GOP tax-cutting bills in 2019, welcomed the restrictions on using federal pandemic aid to offset tax cuts.
+She said Kansas is still “digging out” from budget shortfalls that followed a tax-cutting experiment in 2012-13 under former GOP Gov. Sam Brownback.

-“I’m glad that we can’t use this money for tax cuts,” Kelly said Wednesday.
+“I’m glad that we can’t use this money for tax cuts,” Kelly said.
 “I don’t think we should do tax cuts anyway at this point as we are recovering from this pandemic.”

 Associated Press writers Josh Boak in Washington, D.C.; Jeff Amy in Atlanta; Jeffrey Collins in Columbia, South Carolina; Andrew DeMillo in Little Rock, Arkansas; Sophia Eppolito in Salt Lake City; Melinda Deslatte in Baton Rouge, Louisiana; John Hanna in Topeka, Kansas; Sean Murphy in Oklahoma City; and Emily Wagster Pettus in Jackson, Mississippi, contributed to this report.